 4. PURCHASE MASSAGE THERAPY INSURANCE

 If you’re like 78% of all practicing massage therapists, you’ll be working solo, which means you need to purchase massage therapy insurance.
 Even if you are working at a spa or clinic, you’ll need individual liability insurance to get maximum coverage.
 Massage therapists face several risks each time they are with a client.
 You wouldn’t want to have to pay thousands of dollars out of your own pocket should an accident happen!
-Some common claims filed against massage therapists include:
+Some common claims filed against massage therapists include:- A client is accidentally injured as a direct result of your massage treatment

-• A client accidentally falls off the table or trips while in your studio
+- A client accidentally falls off the table or trips while in your studio

-• A client claims that your massage therapy is ineffective
+- A client claims that your massage therapy is ineffective

-• A client has an adverse reaction to a specific oil or product you use during their treatment
+- A client has an adverse reaction to a specific oil or product you use during their treatment

 5. PROMOTE YOUR MASSAGE THERAPY SERVICES